mchong-github/mikechong-test/README.md

 # 3) Build a deployment mechanism for Nomad's [docker driver](https://www.nomadproject.io/docs/drivers/docker), this should include basic .hcl files for both applications.

-NOTE: for being a first timer with Nomad, I was able to deploy and config traffic into the containers.
+NOTE: I'm sure there are more can be done, but this is far as I got to deploy the services and setup traffic into the containers.

 > jobs/apps.hcl